- Street Fighter I (for info on Ryu, Ken and Sagat)

 - Suspiciously Similar Substitute: Jack has all the special moves Balrog had in Super Turbo except the Buffalo Headbutt.

 Voiced by: Bin Shimada

 A man named Holger once served under Guile with his own special tactical reconnaissance unit.
 He was injured during a scuffle with a rival unit led by Rolento (from Final Fight), which turned into a bloody battle.
 Holger was the only member of his unit to survive, but was severely injured, emotionally and physically.
 Outfitted with a portable breathing apparatus, he eventually escaped from the hospital and went into hiding, only to re-emerge as the deranged psychotic killer Doctrine Dark.
 Dark holds Guile responsible for starting the fight that caused the massacre of his unit and seeks to kill him as a result.
 Rolento, who actually started the fight, does not appear in the EX series.
 In EX2, it is retconned that Holger's insanity is actually a result of his upbringing in a mercenary training facility that taught him how to kill as a child—and his subsequent murder of his own squad.

-Knife Nut: Funny enough, the devs for EX said that D. Dark (who they nicknamed "Mr. Foulplay") was influenced by Rolento's mantra of using whatever is available to win.
-Ironically, Rolento is the man responsible for D. Dark's current mental state.
+- Knife Nut: Funny enough, the devs for EX said that D. Dark (who they nicknamed "Mr. Foulplay") was influenced by Rolento's mantra of using whatever is available to win.
+Ironically, Rolento is the man responsible for Doctrine Dark's current mental state.

 Skullomania is the superhero identity of a third-rate salaryman from Tokyo named Saburo Nishikoyama, who works to support his wife and children.
 After dressing up as a superhero for a department store attraction, Nishikoyama decided to become a superhero for real, choosing to fight crime as a hobby during the weekends.
 Outside the EX series, he also appeared in Arika's Fighter Maker for the PS1.